 Applying eyeshadow is easier than you’d think.
-Also it isn’t necessary to use a hundred different shades when you’re practising.
-You can use one or two first and add colours little by little.
+It isn’t necessary to use a hundred different shades when you’re practising.
+You can use one or two at first and add colours little by little.
 This tutorial is for beginners.
 You can skip the brown and black if you feel like it’s too much.

-Also for beginners I recommend brown colours (they suit all eye colours).
-In this tutorial I used silver mainly to show you better the colour placement.
+I recommend brown colors for beginners, since they suit all eye colors.
+In this tutorial I used silver, mainly to show you the colour placement clearly.

-You should prime your eyelids before applying eyeshadow.
+You should always prime your eyelids before applying eyeshadow.
 Primers really make a difference!
-They even out the lid of the colour, make the eyeshadow last longer and make the colours pop.
+They even out the color of the lid (since the skin is very thin around your eyes), make your eyeshadow last longer and make the colors pop.

 Urban Decay’s Primer Potion really is worth the hype and works great for my oily lids.
 ArtDeco’s primer is another favourite of mine and it’s cheaper than UD.

 After applying primer add a tiny layer of powder or light eyeshadow.
 This makes the blending easier, since eyeshadow sticks to the moist primer.
 If you don’t want or need a primer, use a tiny layer of foundation and powder as a base.

 1.Start by applying the first shade to the lid.
 Press the colour gently to your lid to get the most out of your colour.
 Then take a clean brush and blend the edges with circular, soft motion.

 2. Apply the next colour above the silver, in the crease.
 Again, blend with circular and back and forth movement.
 My eye area is quite big, so I blend this quite high.
 Remember to leave a clean space under the eyebrows.